CITV: ITV simulcast (2006–2023)

-ITV2 programming block (2023–present)
+ITV2 programming block (2023–2026)

-On 2 September 2023, the morning after the closure of the CITV channel, ITV2 launched a new breakfast time block from 5am to 9am everyday with shows featured on ITVX Kids on ITVX.
-This block retains the CITV branding.
-The new children's strand replaces teleshopping and re-runs of shows including World's Funniest Videos and Love Bites.
-Children's shows featured on the new breakfast time block include Jurassic World Camp Cretaceous and Scooby-Doo.
+On 2 September 2023, one day after the closure of the CITV channel, ITV2 launched a new breakfast time block from 5am to 9am everyday with shows featured on ITVX Kids on ITVX.
+Retaining the CITV branding, the children's strand replaced teleshopping and reruns; shows featured on the breakfast time block included Jurassic World Camp Cretaceous and Scooby-Doo.
+Prior to that, the CITV block on ITV2 was originally aired from 1998 to 1999.

-On 9 June 2025, the block's timeslot was reduced to under two hours, airing from 6:00 am to 7:45 am, due to ITVBe's programming moving to ITV2 following the channel's closure.
+On 9 June 2025, the block's timeslot was reduced to under two hours, airing from 6:00am to 7:45am, due to ITVBe's programming moving to ITV2 following the channel's closure.

+The block eventually closed on 10 April 2026 with a small selection of children's programming remaining on ITVX under the ITVX Kids vertical.
+CBBC acquired some of its programming, including What's New, Scooby-Doo? (which had previously aired on the channel) and Teen Titans Go!.

+Despite the closure, a CITV ident was accidentally used on ITV2 before leading into Love Island on 13 July 2026.